Tuebel/blog/_drafts/how-I-built-this-website.md

 categories: [Blog]
 ---

-- Cloudflare: Good prices for domain, nice additional services like mail forwarding, hosting pages, mail obfuscation
+- Cloudflare: Good prices for domain, nice additional services like mail forwarding, hosting pages, mail obfuscation, super fast build and access
 - Jekyll: I like the simplicity of markdown (also use Logseq) and this builds static pages from it
 - Zoho: Wanted to answer using my domain instead of the forwared email.
 Is free for 5 persons, might switch to a more privacy focused mail service.
 These cost too much when scaling to multiple persons.